 If you hate what you’re writing, write something else.
 Write for yourself, as well as for others – write what’s fun for you.
 Meeting deadlines is easier when you’ve got a pet project you love.
 You can tell yourself: “I’ll spend 25 minutes on this, then I get to write (your pet project.)”

-7. You’re a lousy judge of your own writing.
+7. Remember that you’re a lousy judge of your own writing.
 (Maybe what you wrote is just fine.)

 No matter how shitty you think a first draft is, you can fix it.
 Think nothing can fix your third draft?
 Get someone you trust to read it.